 Since getting my car I’ve realised the importance of keeping paperwork organised and safe so it’s there when you need it.
 How do you currently keep your important documents?
 I would recommend getting a folder to organise all the documents into groups so they’re all in one place and easy to find when you need them.
 It will save you so much stress when you need a document and know exactly where to get it from.

 Whether you are employed or self-employed organisation is a great skill to have.
 I find that it helps me focus when I’m organised, when I know what I have to do and by when.
-In my business I keep all my paper documents organised in a folder.
+In my business, I keep all my paper documents organised in a folder.
 All my photos and documents in folders on a usb stick.
+The documents and pictures I may need to use from my phone are also stored in a Dropbox folder so I can access from my phone and laptop.

 I keep all my goals organised on a memo on my phone so I always have them available and can tick them off with an emoji when complete.
 My daily to-do list is organised in Asana so I get reminders and can check them off when complete.
 I can also set events to repeat on Asana which I find really useful for my weekly tasks.